fhumbertodf/dicionario/Textos01.md

 My sister and I throw snowballs.
 It starts to snow again.
 We go inside for hot chocolate.*

-Is today November 26th?
-Did it snow all day today?
-Is the snow beautiful?
-Did the snow finally stop?
-Are my sister and I excited?
-Does my Mom like the snow?
-Does my Mom have to shovel the driveway?
-Do my sister and I get to play?
-Did I put on my hat and mittens?
-Does my Mom put on my scarf?
-Does my Mom zipper my jacket?
-Does my sister put on her hat and mittens?
-Does my Mom put on her scarf?
-Does my Mom zipper her jacket?
-Do my sister and I go outside?
-Do we begin to make a snowman?
-Does my Mom start to shovel the snow?
-Do my sister and I make snow angels?
-Do my sister and I throw snowballs?
-Does it start to snow again?
-Do we go inside for hot chocolate?

 ## 002 - Jessica's First Day of School.